-I dreamed the animals
+I dreamt the animals

 brought forth each character